 Crochet a Ruffly Dress for Sylvanian Families (or Calico Critters)

 When I first started crocheting with thread, my first few projects were for the Kelly doll, Barbie's little sister.
 Because there were only a few patterns available for a Kelly doll (especially when compared to Barbie doll), I have moved on to making clothes for Barbie.
 Now that I started collecting Sylvanian Families, I find myself having more fun making tiny clothes for them.

-This article is a free crochet pattern for a simple shell-stitched dress for the Mother and Sister critter of Sylvanian Families.
+This article offers a free crochet pattern for a simple shell-stitched dress for the Mother and Sister critters of Sylvanian Families.
 All changes in size for the Mother critter are written in parentheses.

 - Size 10 crochet cotton thread

 - Size no. 7 crochet steel hook